Rouen Normandy, France Travel Guide

 Avoid displaying large amounts of cash or expensive electronics.
 Be cautious of distractions.

-Always carry digital copies of your passport, visa (if applicable), and trip coverage on your phone or in the cloud.
-Store physical copies in a different place than the originals for added security.
+Always carry digital copies of your passport, visa (as needed), and travel insurance on your phone or in the cloud.
+Store physical copies separately from the originals for added security.

 Lost/Stolen Passport: Report immediately to local police.
 Contact your country's embassy or consulate for a replacement.